_cofferlab_webpage_banner.png

 CURRENT research areas include:

-- characterizing molecular pathways controlling t cell activation and anergy
+- characterizing molecular pathways controlling t cell activation, anergy and autophagy.

 - defining and manipulating INTERACTIONS BETWEEN IMMUNE CELLS & TUMOURS